 Since, especially during the first days of treatment, hypotensive reactions may occasionally occur and result in reduced alertness, particular care should be exercised when driving a vehicle or operating machinery.

-Although a causal relationship between Parlodel administration and hypertension, seizures, strokes, and myocardial infarction in postpartum women has not been established, use of the drug in patients with uncontrolled hypertension is not recommended.
+Although a causal relationship between Parlodel administration and hypertension, seizures, strokes, and myocardial infarction in postpartum women has not been established, use of the drug for prevention of physiological lactation, or in patients with uncontrolled hypertension is not recommended.
 In patients being treated for hyperprolactinemia, Parlodel should be withdrawn when pregnancy is diagnosed (see PRECAUTIONS, Hyperprolactinemic States).
 In the event that Parlodel is reinstituted to control a rapidly expanding macroadenoma (see PRECAUTIONS, Hyperprolactinemic States) and a patient experiences a hypertensive disorder of pregnancy, the benefit of continuing Parlodel must be weighed against the possible risk of its use during a hypertensive disorder of pregnancy.
-When Parlodel is being used to treat acromegaly or Parkinson's disease in patients who subsequently become pregnant, a decision should be made as to whether the therapy continues to be medically necessary or can be withdrawn.
+When Parlodel is being used to treat acromegaly or Parkinson’s disease in patients who subsequently become pregnant, a decision should be made as to whether the therapy continues to be medically necessary or can be withdrawn.
 If it is continued, the drug should be withdrawn in those who may experience hypertensive disorders of pregnancy (including eclampsia, preeclampsia, or pregnancy-induced hypertension) unless withdrawal of Parlodel is considered to be medically contraindicated.
 Because of the possibility of an interaction between Parlodel and other ergot alkaloids, the concomitant use of these medications is not recommended.
 Periodic monitoring of the blood pressure, particularly during the first weeks of therapy is prudent.
 If hypertension, severe, progressive, or unremitting headache (with or without visual disturbance), or evidence of CNS toxicity develops, drug therapy should be discontinued and the patient should be evaluated promptly.
 Particular attention should be paid to patients who have recently been treated or are on concomitant therapy with drugs that can alter blood pressure.
 Their concomitant use in the puerperium is not recommended.

-Among patients on Parlodel, particularly on long-term and high-dose treatment, pleural and pericardial effusions, as well as pleural and pulmonary fibrosis and constrictive pericarditis, have been reported.
+Among patients on Parlodel, particularly on long-term and high-dose treatment, pleural and pericardial effusions, as well as pleural andpulmonary fibrosis and constrictive pericarditis, have been reported.
 Patients with unexplained pleuropulmonary disorders should be examined thoroughly and discontinuation of Parlodel therapy should be considered.
 In those instances in which Parlodel treatment was terminated, the changes slowly reverted towards normal.

 In a few patients on Parlodel, particularly on long-term and high-dose treatment, retroperitoneal fibrosis has been reported.
 To ensure recognition of retroperitoneal fibrosis at an early reversible stage it is recommended that its manifestations (e.g., back pain, edema of the lower limbs, impaired kidney function) should be watched in this category of patients.
 Parlodel medication should be withdrawn if fibrotic changes in the retroperitoneum are diagnosed or suspected.

-Safety and efficacy of Parlodel® (bromocriptine mesylate) have not been established in patients with renal or hepatic disease.
+Safety and efficacy of Parlodel (bromocriptine mesylate) have not been established in patients with renal or hepatic disease.
 Care should be exercised when administering Parlodel therapy concomitantly with other medications known to lower blood pressure.

 The drug should be used with caution in patients with a history of psychosis or cardiovascular disease.
 If acromegalic patients or patients with prolactinoma or Parkinson’s disease are being treated with Parlodel during pregnancy, they should be cautiously observed, particularly during the postpartum period if they have a history of cardiovascular disease.

-Visual field impairment is a known complication of macroprolactinoma.
+Visual field impairment is a known complication ofmacroprolactinoma.
 Effective treatment with Parlodel leads to a reduction in hyperprolactinemia and often to a resolution of the visual impairment.
 In some patients, however, a secondary deterioration of visual fields may subsequently develop despite normalized prolactin levels and tumor shrinkage, which may result from traction on the optic chiasm which is pulled down into the now partially empty sella.
-In these cases, the visual field defect may improve on reduction of bromocriptine dosage while there is some elevation of prolactin and some tumor re-expansion.
+In these cases, the visual field defect may improve on reduction of bromocriptine dosage while thereis some elevation of prolactin and some tumor re-expansion.
 Monitoring of visual fields in patients with macroprolactinoma is therefore recommended for an early recognition of secondary field loss due to chiasmal herniation and adaptation of drug dosage.

 The relative efficacy of Parlodel versus surgery in preserving visual fields is not known.
 Patients with rapidly progressive visual field loss should be evaluated by a neurosurgeon to help decide on the most appropriate therapy.

 Since pregnancy is often the therapeutic objective in many hyperprolactinemic patients presenting with amenorrhea/galactorrhea and hypogonadism (infertility), a careful assessment of the pituitary is essential to detect the presence of a prolactin-secreting adenoma.
 Patients not seeking pregnancy, or those harboring large adenomas, should be advised to use contraceptive measures, other than oral contraceptives, during treatment with Parlodel.
 Since pregnancy may occur prior to reinitiation of menses, a pregnancy test is recommended at least every 4 weeks during the amenorrheic period, and, once menses are reinitiated, every time a patient misses a menstrual period.
-Treatment with Parlodel SnapTabs® or capsules should be discontinued as soon as pregnancy has been established.
+Treatment with Parlodel SnapTabs or capsules should be discontinued as soon as pregnancy has been established.
 Patients must be monitored closely throughout pregnancy for signs and symptoms that may signal the enlargement of a previously undetected or existing prolactin-secreting tumor.
 Discontinuation of Parlodel treatment in patients with known macroadenomas has been associated with rapid regrowth of tumor and increase in serum prolactin in most cases.

 Cold-sensitive digital vasospasm has been observed in some acromegalic patients treated with Parlodel.
 The response, should it occur, can be reversed by reducing the dose of Parlodel and may be prevented by keeping the fingers warm.
 Cases of severe gastrointestinal bleeding from peptic ulcers have been reported, some fatal.
 Although there is no evidence that Parlodel increases the incidence of peptic ulcers in acromegalic patients, symptoms suggestive of peptic ulcer should be investigated thoroughly and treated appropriately.
 Patients with a history of peptic ulcer or gastrointestinal bleeding should be observed carefully during treatment with Parlodel.